ranasaurus9/langchain-callbacks-tracing/README.md

 # langchain-callbacks-tracing

-The notebook has steps to implement callbacks and tracing using Langchain & WANDB tracing
+The notebook[Chains.ipynb] has tutorial to implement chains,agents and tools using LangChain The notebook[Langchain(callbacks+tracing).ipynb] has steps to implement callbacks and tracing using LangChain & WANDB tracing